james galanos

 I Have a Question

-Guy Laroche began working for Jean Desses in 1949 and eventually launches his own Haute Couture label in 1957 as a full member of the Chambre Syndicale de la Mode Parisienne.
-He became known for his color sense and the young, sexy look of his clothes.
+Guy Laroche began working for Jean Desses in 1949 and eventually launched his own Haute Couture label in 1957 as a full member of the Chambre Syndicale de la Mode Parisienne.
+He became known for his colour sense along with the young and sexy look of his clothing comparison to the older more established couturiers.
 In 1985 he won the Haute Couture Golden Thimble award and two years later he was awarded the insignia of Chevalier de L’Ordre de la Legion d’Honneur.
 His second Golden Thimble was given posthumously after his death in 1989.
 Michel Klein took over the couture division where he remained until 1996.
-This dress is from Klein's tenure as the Haute Couture director and label and it is a beautiful example of the work he was doing during his tenure there.
-Laroche once was quoted as saying “It is my intention to try and adapt haute couture to modern requirements: to make dresses that are simple and chic.” and I feel that this dress tries to live up to that thought while still maintaining the feel of couture during this mid-nineties.
+This dress is from Klein's tenure and it is a beautiful example of the work he was doing during there.
+Laroche once was quoted as saying “It is my intention to try and adapt haute couture to modern requirements: to make dresses that are simple and chic.” and I feel that this dress tries to live up to that thought while still maintaining the feel that couture had during the mid-nineties.

-Fully lined in hand set silk that matches the colour of the exterior silk that is being lined.
+Fully lined in hand set silk that matches the colours of the various exterior silks.
 The sleeves are unlined.
 The dress closes with a hand set hidden back zipper and then there is another zipper that closes the inner mini skirt.
 The sash at the waist wraps and hooks into place.
-The brooch is detachable and shows sight patina on the gold.
+The brooch is detachable and shows a sight patina.
 Proper couture label present.
 The dress is entirely made by hand to Haute Couture standards.
 The inner silk of the long skirt is scuffed near the hem and I see slight grubbiness along the hem on parts.
 Please see the shot after the label photo.

 Sleeves: 34" to the longest point